 - Finely chopped parsley or dill , for garnish, optional

-Use scrunched up paper towels to pat the fish dry on both sides.
+- Use scrunched up paper towels to pat the fish dry on both sides.
 This is especially important if you are using thawed frozen fish.

-Mix the flour and paprika on a plate.
+- Mix the flour and paprika on a plate.

-Coat fish on both sides with flour, pressing down firmly so it adheres, but shake well to remove excess.
-(Note 3)
+- Coat fish on both sides with flour, pressing down firmly so it adheres, but shake well to remove excess.
+(Note 2)

-Heat a heavy based skillet (normal or non stick) over medium high heat until you see wisps of smoke.
+- Heat a heavy based skillet (normal or non stick) over medium high heat until you see wisps of smoke.
 Add oil and swirl to coat the pan - it will heat within seconds.

-Add fish - it should sizzle straight away.
+- Add fish - it should sizzle straight away.
 Shake the pan lightly to move the fish.
 Cook for 2 minutes until golden and crisp, pressing down gently, then flip.
 Cook the other side for 2 minutes until crisp then remove.